turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

     The maximum half-extents of the box in which to spawn particles if appropriate.

 ``halfExtentsMin`` (Default `[0, 0, 0]`)
     The minimum half-extents of the box in which to spawn particles if appropriate.

-   Actual particle positions will be selected from the subtraction of the maximum and minimum half-extents.
+    Actual particle positions will be selected between the minimum and maximum half-extents.

 .. index::
     pair: DefaultParticleEmitter; velocity